Fight Notes: UFC 235

 Women's Bantamweight Fight

 Macy Chiasson def.
-Gina Mazany by Technical Knock Out (punches) @ 1:49 of Round 1
+Gina Mazany by TKO (punches) @ 1:49 of Round 1

 This was short and sweet.
 After some brief exchanges on the feet, they ended up in a clinch battle against the fence.
 As Mazany tried to circle away after breaking the clinch, Chiasson followed her and landed a series of punches that dropped her to the mat.
 Chiasson followed-up with a flurry of undefended shots on the ground and the fight was over.
 I was a little surprised to hear it was announced as a TKO, Mazany looked completely out when she initially dropped.
 Ignoring that, Chiasson makes an impressive debut at 135 pounds after dropping down from featherweight.